Seven Strategies for Drama-Free Communication

 An insult, no matter how deliciously wrapped in a compliment, is still an insult.

-If you’re responding to a customer, seek advice of colleagues.
+If you’re responding to a customer, seek advice from colleagues.
 There’s a wide range of opinions about whether it is advisable and how to respond to critics.

 REFRAME